fb0801/DVLA/README.md

 # DVLA
+Description:
-mini web application prototype, which makes it easier to add details to a driver
+mini web application prototype, which makes it easier to add details to a driver or for a driver to view their own data

+Resources used:

+Changes made: